 Related: How to smoke chicken

 The last thing you want at a dinner party, is for people to feel obligated to finish the food on their plates just out of politeness, so you may be wondering – where can I find an excellent chicken rub recipe?

 If you are looking for the most taste bud tantalizing, pallet awakening chicken rub, then stay tuned, as during the course of this article we will reveal to you one of the best chicken rub recipes that you can get your hands on.

 Not only will this article discuss a great recipe, but you will also be able to find the answers to some of the most asked chicken rub questions, such as, “How long should dry rub sit on chicken?”, and “What can I season chicken with?”

 All of this and more awaits you in this article!

-How Long Should Dry Rub Sit On Chicken?
+How Long to Let Dry Rub Sit on Chicken

 If you are willing to put the time and effort in, you can make your chicken meal taste absolutely fantastic.

 A chicken rub is like a fine wine, the longer you let it sit (or age in the case of wine) the better and more intense the flavors.
 If you allow the rub to rest on the chicken, the flavors will penetrate the flesh and begin to create a taste sensation that is really out of this world.